 But don’t despair because there are plenty of ideas out there!

-Check out the love language inventory to help you get started!
+Check out these practical ideas for the 5 love languages to help you get started!